Tanya Saracho

 Tanya Selene Saracho is a Mexican-American actress, playwright, dramaturge and screenwriter.
 With a background in theater before writing for television, she co-founded Teatro Luna in 2000 and was its co-artistic director for ten years.
 She also co-founded the Alliance of Latinx Theater Artists (ALTA) of Chicago.
-She is particularly known for centering the "Latina gaze".
-She developed and was showrunner of the Starz series Vida, which ran for three seasons (2018-2020).
+Her work centers Latina perspectives and characters.
+She developed and was showrunner of the Starz series Vida, which ran for three seasons (2018–2020).
 Saracho signed a three-year development deal with Starz in February 2018.

 Early life

 Tanya Selene Saracho was born in Los Mochis, Sinaloa, Mexico, to Ramiro A. Saracho, head customs officer with the Servicio de Administración Tributaria and a powerful figure in the conservative Institutional Revolutionary Party, and Rosalina Armenta.
 After her parents' divorce, her childhood was split between Reynosa, Tamaulipas, where her father lived, and just across the border in McAllen, Texas, where she and her mother chose to reside together with her two younger sisters Tatiana Saracho and Fresy Saracho.
 Both cities are part of the bi-national Reynosa–McAllen metropolitan area straddling the Rio Grande (Río Bravo del Norte).
 She and her family-members went back and forth between Mexico and the United States often — with her father commuting over the border in 2008.
 She attended middle and high school in McAllen and enrolled in Boston University College of Fine Arts to study theater, earning a Bachelor of Fine Arts degree.